dyo/dyo/docs/api.md

 dio.createRender(__, mountPlaceholder)

-// note that the default for mount is document.body
+// note that the default mount is document.body if nothing is passed.
 ```

 With that out of the way we progress into